 Wearable medical devices being developed not only track activity, including heart rate, steps and calories burned but also have sensors that pick up vital signs, such as respiration rate, blood-oxygen levels and irregular heartbeats.
 At-risk patients, such as elderly people with diabetes, asthma, chronic obstructive pulmonary disease (COPD) and heart irregularities have a lot to gain from these wearables.
 A medical-quality gadget can be programmed with a patient’s baseline biometrics as well as their prescription regime and send regular updates to a doctor automatically.
 If a patient’s usual activity or biometric indicators move outside normal ranges, the system can send an alert to a phone app owned by the patient or to a family member.

-Advances in healthcare technology will improve disease treatment and prevention by taking into consideration an individual’s medical history, environment and lifestyle.
+Healthcare technology advances will improve disease treatment and prevention by taking into consideration an individual’s medical history, environment and lifestyle.
 If a person with diabetes has a blood-sugar level that gets too high, for instance, a medical device can issue a warning that they need to adjust their medication.
 If air quality is poor on a hot summer day, the device could warn a patient with asthma to take precautions or stay inside.
 Healthcare wearables can remind people to take specific medication at specific times, detect falls and serve as panic alerts that connect users to immediate assistance.

 In response to the potential of wearable healthcare technology, the market is exploding.
 According to Wareable, market analysts from Gartner have estimated that spending on wearable products, including smartwatches, will rise from $41 billion in 2019 to $52 billion in 2020.
 That trend is already underway.
 At the end of October 2019, Optum, a division of the insurance giant United Healthcare, acquired Vivify Health, a patient-monitoring platform, reported CNBC.
 And just a few short days later, Google announced that it had purchased Fitbit, the health fitness wearable.